Get insider access

 HiFiMan Arya Stealth Magnet Version

 The HiFiMan Edition XS and the HiFiMan Arya Stealth Magnet Version are both high-end planar magnetics.
-While both headphones have similarly immersive soundstages, the Edition XS have a punchier and thumpier bass, which fans of house and techno might enjoy.
+While both headphones have similarly open and spacious soundstages, the Edition XS have a slightly punchier and thumpier bass, but overall, they both sound alike.
 They also come with a 1/4" adapter and have a lower impedance of 18 ohms with a sensitivity of 92 dB, so they're easier to drive.
-That said, the Arya are more comfortable and feel better built.
+That said, the Arya are more comfortable and feel better built with a more consistent sound, so it depends on your sound preferences.

 Sennheiser HD 800 S